 Dhankute White (Endangered) Khukuri

-Buffalo Horn Handle: This is a very exclusive and expensive knife because of the material used for the case and handle.
+Buffalo Horn Handle: This is a very exclusive and expensive knife because of the material used for the kukri sheath and the handle.
 The White Buffalo Horn used for the khukuri is very rare and its difficulty in availability make this kukri so special.
 At times the horn is so white that the blade is visible through its case thus the name.

 Deer Horn Handle: Similarly, the DhanKute White’s deer horn handle is another important aspect of the knife.
-A live natural deer horn is fitted to the blade.
-This gives the khukuri a natural and splendid look; appeals an eye for at least a glance.
+Deer horn is fitted to the blade that gives the khukuri a natural and splendid look; appeals an eye for at least a glance.
 "DhanKute White" is a collector’s dream come true, an ideal gift and a perfect piece to decorate a space.

 Purpose and Use